bmfallin/HackTheBayChallenge2/README.md

 #### Anaconda Installation
 Please follow [Anaconda's Installation Documentation](https://docs.anaconda.com/anaconda/install/) for your platform

+### Python Version
+Please make sure you are using Python version 3.8.5.
+Parts of the code rely on features introducted in some of the most recent versions of Python so this step is key to get the app to work locally.
+You can download this latest version (as of August 30, 2020) version of Python [here](https://www.python.org/downloads/).

 #### Create Environment

 After installing Anaconda, navigate to the `src` directory of this repository, and create the Anaconda environment by executing the following command in a terminal.